 Based in Traverse City, Thompson operates out of three buildings including a state of the art manufacturing facility, Administration, Sales, Engineering, Research & Development, and Quality offices.
 Thompson is employee-owned which connects every employee directly to the business and promotes stewardship.
 Thompson is a considered “critical infrastructure” or an “essential business” and is pleased to provide customers with lifesaving, and life-changing, devices throughout all world circumstances.

 As a leader in our industry, Thompson Surgical Instruments provides a challenging, team-oriented, healthy, fun, and rewarding work environment that our employees enjoy.
 Our employees are the backbone at Thompson and are proud to be members of our team.
 Opportunities for youth to explore careers include internships and mentor programs.

-Support engineers in planning and designing tools, engines, machines, and other manufacturing equipment.
-Oversee installation, operation, maintenance, and repair of equipment.
+Support engineers to plan and design tools, engines, machines, and other manufacturing equipment.

-Machinists use machine tools, such as lathes, milling machines, and grinders, to produce precision metal parts as specified in a blueprint or online CAD design.
+Use machine tools, such as lathes, milling machines, and grinders, to produce precision metal parts.

 Welders form and join metals to perform a designed function for a product within a manufacturing facility, or onsite construction and repairs.